Priyansh0506/Deep-Thought-assignment/README.md

 - `"precision engineering" Ahmedabad CNC`
 - IndiaMart category: Specialty Chemicals → Gujarat → Filter by Manufacturer

-  #NOTE - I also use a simple rule ( ₹50-500 Cr Revenue, >20% Growth, >15% EBITDA, 100% Unlisted Private) not all
+  #NOTE - I also use a simple rule ( ₹50-500 Cr Revenue, >20% Growth, >15% EBITDA, 100% Unlisted Private)
-          company fullfil this but almost was.
+  - not all companies had complete finance data at the stage .i use this as a directional filtering only .
   -I use this for level 1 filteration .

 ### Step 2: Gate Check (E1 + E2)